Trump, Kim share historic handshake - AFP

 They represent nations that are still technically at war, even if the mortars, carbines and gunships of the bloody 1950s conflict have long since fallen silent.

+But that frozen Cold War-era conflict risks being thawed by North Korea's increasingly potent weapons programs.

-The totalitarian regime has made rapid progress towards marrying nuclear and missile technology that would put Los Angeles, New York and Washington within striking distance of a nuclear holocaust.
+The totalitarian regime is on the cusp of marrying nuclear and missile technology that would put Los Angeles, New York and Washington within striking distance of a nuclear holocaust.

 The United States says that is unacceptable and will be dealt with, one way or another.